ram-gus/ram-gus.github.io/projects.md

 [Home](./) | [Projects](./projects)

 # Research Projects
-## Project A
+## Project #1
-Description of Project A.
+Seeing monitor: The Differential Image Motion Monitor (DIMM) technique will be employed to obtain the full width at half maximum (FWHM) of the ROI from an image using the invariant algorithm.

-## Project B
+## Project #2
-Description of Project B.
+Tool for plate calibration or astrometry, due to the number of stars detected per image.